petrohi/k155la3/content/posts/2022/tensil_ultra96v2_yolo.md

 from tcu_pynq.architecture import ultra96
 ```

 Now, initialize the PYNQ overlay from the bitstream and instantiate the Tensil driver using the TCU architecture and the overlay's DMA configuration.
-Note that we are passing axi_dma_0 object from the overlay – the name matches the DMA block in the Vivado design.
+Note that we are passing axi_dma_0 object from the overlay--the name matches the DMA block in the Vivado design.

 ```python
 overlay = Overlay('/home/xilinx/tensil_ultra96v2.bit')